 - The

-method allows you to extract all occurrences of a pattern within a string and return them as an array.
+scanmethod allows you to extract all occurrences of a pattern within a string and return them as an array.
 For example:

 text = "Hello, World!" matches = text.scan(/[aeiou]/)

-method with a regular expression pattern that matches vowels to extract all vowels from the string.
-IRB will display the value of matches
+In this example, we define a variable text and assign it a string value.
+We then use the scan method with a regular expression pattern that matches vowels to extract all vowels from the string.
+IRB will display the value of matches, which should be ["e", "o", "o"].

 These search methods provide you with powerful tools to locate specific substrings within strings, enabling you to perform subsequent operations based on the results.